2023 Most Popular Nursing Master's Degree Schools in Florida

 The following schools top our list of the Most Popular Nursing Master's Degree Colleges.

-Our analysis found Miami Regional University to be the most popular school for nursing students who want to pursue a master’s degree in Florida.
-Located in the suburb of Miami Springs, Miami Regional University is a private for-profit college with a fairly small student population.
+Our 2023 rankings named Miami Regional University the most popular school in Florida for nursing students working on their master’s degree.
+Located in the large suburb of Miami Springs, Miami Regional University is a private for-profit college with a fairly small student population.

 Of the 493 students majoring in nursing at Miami Regional University, 41% are male and 59% are female.